intel/opencl-intercept-layer/docs/mdapi.md

 MDAPI event-based sampling has been supported for some time and is the most robust mechanism to collect MDAPI performance metrics, however it has some limitations:

-* MDAPI event-based sampling is currently only available on Windows.
+* MDAPI event-based sampling is only available on Windows and newer Linux drivers.
-* MDAPI event-based sampling on Linux is tracked here: [intel/compute-runtime #182](https://github.com/intel/compute-runtime/issues/182).
 * MDAPI event-based sampling is unlikely to be supported on OSX.
 * The API to create an OpenCL command queue that supports MDAPI event-based sampling currently does not support newer OpenCL command queue properties such